 The work of several master jewelers is featured on this page.

 Navajo jeweler Arland Ben was born in Bluff, Utah and is from the Edgewater Clan.
 The son of a medicine man, he first learned silversmithing from his brother-in-law, Vincent Platero.
 Arland studied art at Brigham Young University and took premed courses at University of Utah (where he was active in wrestling) before he became a jeweler.
 He has also appeared in such movies as “Last of the Mohicans,” “Geronimo,” and “Buffalo Girls.”
-The bracelet at top is set with great Royston turquoise.
-1.5 inches wide.
-Made for a man's wrist. $1875.
-The bracelet in the middle at bottom is set with natural turquoise said to be from Egypt.
-A ladies' size but made of heavy gauge silver. it's an inch wide. $1400.
-(BOTH IN TUCSON)
+This bracelet is set with natural turquoise from the Egyptian Sinai.
+A ladies' size but made of heavy gauge silver. it's an inch wide. $1200.
+(TUCSON)

 The Patania Family - the only family of metal smiths to have their work included in the Smithsonian Museum (in the Renwick Gallery).

 listen to their story here: https://www.youtube.com/watch?v=2xgcWwiixpY

 Frank Patania Sr came to this country with his widowed mother in 1908, fleeing the devastation of an earthquake in Messina, Sicily, where he had been apprenticed at age 6 to a goldsmith.
 While in New York he contracted TB and was sent to Santa Fe in 1924 to recover.
 By 1927 he was well enough to open his own silversmith shop in Santa Fe (and in Tucson in 1937) with his brother Carmelo “Pat” where he forged a new design aesthetic that reverberates to this day - a unique blend of Old World metalworking and the influence of the Southwest.
 Over the years many American Indian jewelers have apprenticed with the Patania family.